Our RPTU story

 How does the Green Office define 'sustainability'?

-As the Green Office, we are guided by the United Nations' definition of sustainability, including the 17 SDGs (Sustainable Development Goals).
-We want to ensure that future generations also have a future worth living and that the earth's limits are not exceeded.
+As the Green Office, we are guided by the United Nations ' definition of sustainability, including the 17 SDGs (Sustainable Development Goals).
+We want to ensure that future generations also have a future worth living and that the Earth's limits are not exceeded.
 The concept of sustainability has its origins in forestry and means that only as much should be extracted as can grow back.
 This fits in well with our slogan: 'What grows and thrives'.
 That's exactly our idea: to make positive things grow.

 Do you have a favorite project?